 Ingredient Notes

-1. Use a cast iron skillet (or your largest skillet) and heat to medium heat for 5 minutes.
-Season the flank steak with kosher salt + pepper.
+Step 1: Heat a cast iron skillet over medium-high heat for 5 minutes.
+Season the flank steak with salt and pepper.

-5. Add in the garlic, and cook for 30 seconds until fragrant.
+Step 5: Stir in garlic and cook 30 seconds until fragrant.

-7. Add in the cooked beef and the hearts of palm pasta.
-Simmer for 1-2 minutes to heat the pasta and beef.
+Step 7: Add cooked beef and hearts of palm pasta.
+Simmer for 1-2 minutes to warm through.

 Expert Tips